-Public tokens are available to application programs that generate audit records using audgen() and audgenl().
-Public tokens are defined in <sys/audit.h> and begin with AUD T; for example, AUD T CHARP.
+Public tokens are available to application programs that generate audit records using audgen() and audgen1().
+Public tokens are defined in <sys/audit.h> and begin with AUD\T\; for example, AUD\T\CHARP.

 There are three basic types of public tokens: